chainloop-dev/chainloop/app/controlplane/plugins/core/oci-registry/v1/README.md

 ## Examples different providers

-See below a non-exhaustive list of examples for different OCI registry providers known to work well with this extension.
+See below a non-exhaustive list of examples for different OCI registry providers known to work well with this plugin.

 ### Google Artifact Registry